amyphan1/amyphan1/README.md

 Hello, I am Amy Phan currently a student at Texas A&M! <br>
-I am currently in a Master of Analytics Program <br>
+I am currently in the Master of Science Analytics Program <br>
 Currently learning how to code in SAS, R, Python, and JMP <br>
 *Open to collaborate with people on projects* <br>
 <br>